Fall Salmon Fishing: Float, Fly, Spincasting and Bar Fishing Tips

 Fishing slow-moving backwaters for coho can be an exciting way to explore new water and get away from the crowds.
 These fish are best targeted spincasting and retrieving medium-sized spinners or spoons (or even a cast and retrieved fly).
 No float or added weight is required for this type of fishing.
 My go-to coho lures are ¼- to ¾-ounce Luhr Jensen Krocodile spoons in hammered chrome, chrome with a blue or green stripe, and hammered brass with an orange stripe, as well as well as #3 (¼-ounce) Blue Fox spinners in silver, silver with orange, silver with chartreuse, and copper.

-Fly Fishing for Salmon
+Fly-Fishing for Salmon

 Fly-fishing is also extremely effective in these slow or still water situations.
 You will want at least a six-weight fly rod (heavier if you anticipate hooking chum) matched with an intermediate sinking line, and a long leader.
 Small flies are usually the ticket.
 One of the most productive coho flies is an olive crystal flash Woolly Bugger, tied with a weighted gold bead head on a size 8 nymph hook.